burma / myanmar

 Arriving in the lakeside village of Inthein.
 This is the main market square.

 Inthein's ancient and crumbling brick stupas.
-I love the one with a tree growing out of the top.
+I love the one with a tree growing from its top.

-Pindaya in Eastern Burma is home to a large mineral cave stuffed full of Buddha statues donated by Buddhists from all around the world.
+Pindaya in eastern Burma is most famed for its large mineral cave packed full of Buddha statues which have been donated by Buddhism's most devout from around the world.
 The Shwe Oo Min Natural Cave Pagoda is surrounded by rolling hills and humble tin and bamboo dwellings, the vista of which you can sample before entering the cave itself.
-The soft glow of the electric lights in the cave gives the statues, there in their hundreds, an otherworldly quality.
-It's certainly extraordinary and worth a visit, if not just for the chance of a quick pit-stop if you're on the arduous journey to Mandalay.
+The soft glow of the electric lights in the cave gave the statues, carefully positioned there in their thousands (nine thousand to be precise), an luminescent quality.
+If you're on the arduous but legendary "road to Mandalay" then Pindaya is a worthwhile pit stop.
 Expect to have to pay a fee to enter the area of the pagoda by road, a fee to use your camera and then a fee to enter the cave itself.
-An atheist like me was left feeling even less spiritual after being fleeced...three times to see the same thing.
-Luckily, leaving your shoes and socks at the entrance to the temple was free (for now, anyway).
+After being fleeced three times to see the same thing I was feeling decidedly un-spiritual.
+Luckily, leaving your shoes and socks at the entrance to the temple was free of charge.

 The view across Pindaya in Shan State as seen from the elevation of the caves.